CoBrALab/fMRI_phantom_analysis/README.md

 Usage: execute_analysis.sh [--repetition_time <arg>] [--input_roi <arg>] [--desired_slice <arg>] [--weisskoff_max_roi_width <arg>] [-h|--help] <input_epi> <output_path>

         <input_epi>: The phantom fMRI timeseries, as a 4D nifti.
-        <output_path>: Path for where the output pdf report will be saved.
+        --output_path: Prefix to the pdf and csv output files.
+Must not already exist. (default: './fMRI_stability_report')
         --repetition_time: The acquisition TR, in seconds. (default: '1.0')
         --input_roi: A manually drawn single-slice ROI, as a 3D nifti.
 A 10x10 ROI in the center slice is used by default. (default: 'None')
         --desired_slice: The slice to be plotted in the report, as an integer.
 Center slice is computed and used by default. (default: 'None')